hannahwauchope/PAImpact/README.txt

 READ ME

 This code is associated with the paper:
 Wauchope, H. S., Jones, J. P. G., Geldmann, J., Simmons, B. I., Amano, T., Blanco, D., Fuller, R.A., Johnston, A., Langendoen, T., Mundkur T., Nagy, S., Sutherland, W.J.
-(2022) "Protected areas have a mixed impact on waterbirds but management helps" Nature.
-(Volume and Issue not assigned at time of writing)
+(2022) "Protected areas have a mixed impact on waterbirds but management helps" Nature, 605:103–107
-It was written by Hannah Wauchope (current affiliation: The University of Exeter).
+It was written by Hannah Wauchope (The University of Edinburgh).
 Please do not hesitate to direct any queries to hannah.wauchope@gmail.com

 ***